-We also investigate the performance of the model over other assault categories by means of the confusion matrix.
+We assess our hybrid model using the following standards and contrast it with alternative approaches: We also investigate the performance of the model over other assault categories by means of the confusion matrix.

 5. Results and Discussion

 5.1 Performance Comparison